kirbyzone/sitemapper/README.md

 We have tried to keep the code in the plugin reasonably simple, organised and well-commented.
 Feel free to fork this project, and send enhancements and bug fixes via merge requests.
 Please be aware, that we aim to keep the plugin _simple_ and _easy to maintain_.

 ## To-Do
-* add video content
+* list a site's video content
 * add config options to allow some customisation of sitemap styling

 ## License

-MIT
+Sitemapper is released under the MIT License - see the 'LICENSE.md' file included in this repository for full license text.

 ## Credits

 The Cre8iv Sitemapper is developed by [Cre8iv Click](https://cre8iv.click), but we stand on the shoulder of giants:

 * the code started by extending [this Cookbook recipe](https://getkirby.com/docs/cookbook/content/sitemap) in the excellent Kirby Docs
 * the stylesheet is based on work done by [Alan Wu](https://github.com/catcto/sitemap-stylesheet)
-* some of the logic was based on work done by [David Somers](https://github.com/omz13/kirby3-xmlsitemap)
+* some of the logic was based on previous sitemap work done by [David Somers](https://github.com/omz13/kirby3-xmlsitemap)

-Styling of the sitemap uses the amazing [UIKit](https://getuikit.com) frontend framework.
+Styling of the sitemap is done using the amazing [UIKit](https://getuikit.com) frontend framework.